Documents to download

 The Department for Education has published guidance on the third phase of its reforms, which explains the new funding approval process that most level 3 qualifications will need to go through in order to receive public funding alongside A Levels and T Levels.
 Reformed qualifications will, in future, be approved for three years (rather than the current one-year cycle), unless there is a change in circumstances that means an earlier review is necessary.

 In cycle 1, the Department for Education will approve level 3 ‘alternative academic’ and technical qualifications in subjects that complement wave one and two T Levels.
 These will be taught from September 2025.
-In May 2024, a list of qualifications approved for funding will be published.
-Awarding organisations will then be able to appeal, with a final list published in July 2024.
+Following an opportunity for any appeals, a list of qualifications approved for funding was published in July 2024.

 Cycle 2 will then cover all other level 3 qualifications to be funded and taught from September 2026, with a list of approved qualifications published in May 2025.
 Again, there will be an opportunity to appeal any decisions.